zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 Exaple of usage:

-After run application you had only static providers which which below:
+After you run the application you have only static providers:

 ```sh
 %> sudo dtrace -l -m tarantool_box